-23. WITHDRAWAL FROM COURSES
+24. WITHDRAWAL FROM COURSES

-Students wishing to withdraw from a course may do so via their OLSIS account, by visiting the Records Office, or the JCC Office.
-It is recommended that students consult with their advisor and/or the Financial Aid Office before withdrawing from a course.
+Students wishing to withdraw from a course may do so by visiting the Records Office, the JCC Office, or through their OLSIS account.
+It is recommended that students consult with their advisor before withdrawing from a course.
 Withdrawal from courses may affect program progress and/or financial aid.
-Failure to withdraw from a course through one of the above listed venues can lead to a grade of F or FIW in classes for which the student was registered but did not complete.
+Failure to withdraw from a course through one of the above listed venues can lead to a grade of F or FIW in classes for which the student was registered by did not complete.